“Occasionally I come across a book which I feel has been written especially for me and for me only.

 The Haiku Anthology edited by Cor van den Heuvel +

 I also have a habit of reading bathroom books, such as quotation books or other short episodic collections.
 Haiku and tanka books sometimes make good bathroom books.
-My favourite bathroom book, though, was 99 Red Balloons and 100 Other All-Time Great One-Hit Wonders by Brent Mann.
+So far, though, my favourite bathroom book has been 99 Red Balloons and 100 Other All-Time Great One-Hit Wonders by Brent Mann.

 See also “Favourite Movies.”